Gladys Marín

-Gladys del Carmen Marín Millie ([ˈɡlaðis maˈɾin]; July 16, 1938 – March 6, 2005) was a Chilean activist and political figure.
+Gladys del Carmen Marín Millie ([ˈɡlaðis maˈɾin]; July 18, 1937 – March 6, 2005) was a Chilean activist and political figure.
 She was Secretary-General of the Communist Party of Chile (PCCh) (1994–2002) and then president of the PCCh until her death.
 She was a staunch opponent of General Augusto Pinochet and filed the first lawsuit against him, in which she accused him of committing human rights violations during his seventeen-year dictatorship.
+Gladys Marín was the youngest person ever elected to the Chilean Congress, the first woman alongside Sara Larraín to run for the country's presidency and the only female leader of a Chilean political party.